Four Legacy Galleries!

-Please note: Although culturally we have all become accustomed to online commerce that is entirely digital, it is our experience that the detail-rich nature of original art acquisition agreements make this impossible to accomplish without at least some direct phone communication--- which is why the contact form requires a cell phone number (unless you only use landlines).
+Please note: it is our experience that the nature of original art acquisition agreements make some direct phone communication necessary— which is why the contact form requires a cell phone number (unless you only use landlines).
 FYI, all person to person direct phone contact is normally pre-scheduled via text messages.

 STEP 3 -

-After sending us the form you will receive a welcome message and confirmation that your bid, offer, or inquiry was received.
+After sending us the form you will receive a confirmation message that your offer or inquiry was received.
 You will also receive a personal reply in as timely a manner as is possible.

-The first thing that will happen soon after you win the bidding on one of David Seacord's paintings is that you will receive a personal phone call from David himself to congratulate you on your winning bid and to thank you for becoming a collector of his work.
+The first thing that will happen soon after we notify you that your offer has been accepted is that you will receive a personal phone call from David to thank you for becoming a collector of his work.
 Also during that conversation it will be decided to what address and by what method the art is to be shipped, and by which of several methods the financial transactions between you will occur.
 David will also gladly answer any further questions that you may have, and you will give him your instructions as to if or how you would like the art frontally signed, and in what orientation.
 (This is further explained herein below.)

-Please also know that when your bid is the winning bid, that because it was made without actually seeing the art piece in person with your own eyes, our contract will specify that after receipt of the painting you will have a full week after delivery to notify us that you intend to return it in undamaged condition ...if it somehow does not meet your essential understandings and expectations.
+Because your offer was made without actually seeing the art piece in person with your own eyes, our contract will specify that after receipt of the painting you will have a full week after delivery to notify us that you intend to return it in undamaged condition ...if it somehow does not meet your understandings and expectations.

-For perfect clarity then, what you are bidding on is 'the original artwork itself, as photographically described --as accurately as possible'.
+For perfect clarity of understanding and expectation then, what you have made an offer for is 'the original artwork itself, as photographically described --as accurately as possible'.
 This phrasing means that both we and you understand that a perfect rendering of an original artwork to a computer screen is a technical impossibility, and that because of paint textures, color calibration, and resolution challenges on all viewing screens involved, the original itself will be subtly distinct from the screen version.

-Additionally fyi, if the art is a work on 22" x 30" paper original, the painted area will be approximately 20" x 28".
-If the paper is 26" x 40", the painted area will be 24" x 38".
-In other words, there will be an unpainted 1" border that was masked off during painting, and photographically cropped for online display.
-This 1" margin is intended to provide both a place for the artist to frontally sign and title the painting, and normally lays under the mat in standard framing.
-Many times paint does leak somewhat under the masking tape edge however, and that then is a part of the original.
-David will repaint over any paint leaks with Titanium White if requested, however many collectors wish the original be left 'as is' because this kind of minutiae proves that it is unquestionably 'THE ORIGINAL".
+Additionally fyi, if the art is a work on 22" x 30" paper original, normally the painted area will be approximately 20" x 28".
+If the paper is 26" x 40", normally the painted area will be 24" x 38".
+In other words, normally there will be an unpainted 1" border that was masked off during painting which has been photographically cropped for online display.
+This 1" margin is intended to provide both a place for the artist to frontally sign and title the painting, and normally partially lays under a mat in standard framing.
+Also, as many times paint does leak somewhat under the masking tape edge, it is now David’s practice to repaint over any paint tape leaks with Titanium White.
 If desired, we respond to requests for photography showing the margin and/or the reverse as quickly as we are able through sending text photos as long as you have provided us your cell number.

-The back of the painting will have, in David's hand in #2 pencil, A. an ID code (i.e., a series of numbers similar to a car' VIN number that is unique to that painting alone and which is to be used for insurance purposes etc), B. the Title if the piece is titled, C. the copyright date, and D. David's signature and locus sigilli mark.
-If the painting is clearly directional, David may have signed and titled it in pencil on the unpainted border on the front.
-David rarely signs in paint upon the painting itself, considering it would artistically detract from the art.
-Also, if the painting is potentially multi-directional he normally only signs the front at the request of the collector, as unsigned the collector could still rotate it and enjoy viewing it in different orientations.
+The back of the painting will have, in David's hand in #2 pencil, A. an ID code (i.e., a series of numbers similar to a car’s VIN number that is unique to that painting alone and which is to be used for insurance purposes etc), B. the Title if the piece is titled, C. the copyright date, and D. David's signature and locus sigilli mark.
+If the painting is clearly directional, David may have signed and titled it in pencil on the unpainted front border.
+David rarely signs in paint upon the painting itself, considering that it would artistically detract from the art.
+Also, if the painting is potentially multi-directional he normally only signs the front at the request of the collector, as unsigned, the collector could rotate it and enjoy viewing it in different orientations.

 The painting will arrive to you inside a crystal clear protective envelope which has been rolled into a well-insured shipping tube or triangle.
 You may request it be shipped flat at extra cost to you.
-If your painting is a rollable work on paper our shipping practice is to provide complimentary shipping itself within the United States.
+If your painting is a 'rollable work on paper' our shipping practice is to provide complimentary shipping within the United States.
 However, you will be assessed a surcharge to cover the level of insurance that you chose.
-As this is an international auction, international shipping and insurance fees will be in addition to the winning bid, and will be charged to the winning collector.
+International shipping and insurance fees will also be in addition to your offer, and will be charged to you.

 Framing the art to match your decor desires is both the creative opportunity and the fiscal responsibility of you, the collector.
 This is because framing translates the art into your specific room environment and only you and your framer can properly do that.
 We do recommend you use the highest quality non-reflective 'museum' glass, as we believe the difference it makes makes it worth the investment.

 Finally, if you love the art but feel that an under-glass presentation is unacceptable, there ARE options to beautifully present art-on-paper un-glassed.
 However, they can add significantly to the cost and complexity of framing, and some aspects must necessarily be done by the artist himself before shipping, and at a surcharge.
 Therefore, prior communication is imperative if this is your desire.